Outdoor Education

 Monthly grade-level updates from our outdoor ed classroom.

-- 5th Grade
+- Fifth Grade

-Outdoor Education News in June: Fifth Grade
+Outdoor Ed News in May: Fifth Grade

-- 2nd Grade
+- Second Grade

-Outdoor Education News in June: Second Grade
+Outdoor Ed News in May: Second Grade

 - Pre-Kindergarten

-Outdoor Education News in June: Pre-K
+Outdoor Ed News in May: Pre-K

-- 5th Grade
+- Fifth Grade

-Outdoor Education News in May: Fifth Grade
+Outdoor Ed News in April: Fifth Grade

 Hello families!
-In Outdoor Education, our fifth graders are learning all about air—how air quality affects people, plants, and animals in our community, and what actions we can take to make a difference.
-They’ll also be leading the way in our Spring Start sale by planting seeds, nurturing the plants, and choosing a food justice organization to support with the proceeds.
-We’re excited to see their leadership and care for the world grow this season!
+In outdoor education, fifth graders have taken a leading role in our spring plant sale by planting seeds, nurturing the plants, and choosing a food justice organization in our region to support with the proceeds.
+We're excited to see their leadership and care for the world grow this season!

-- 2nd Grade
+- Second Grade

-Outdoor Education News in May: Second Grade
+Outdoor Ed News in April: Second Grade